-By Clicking in the lower right corner of the dialog, you can drag and expand or shrink the Print Preview windows, allowing you to better see the formatting.
+By clicking on an edge or corner of the dialog, you can drag and expand or shrink the Print Preview windows, allowing you to better see the formatting.

 This is actually true of most Print Wizard dialogs with text boxes on them.
-You can click in the corners and expand the dialogs to see more information.
+You can click in the edges and corners and expand the dialogs to see more information.